Crop circle: 20th century

+After the 1960s, there was a surge of UFOlogists in Wiltshire, and there were rumours of "saucer nests" appearing in the area, but they were never photographed.
+There are other pre-1970s reports of circular formations, especially in Australia and Canada, but they were always simple circles, which could have been caused by whirlwinds.

-British pranksters Doug Bower and Dave Chorley claim to have started creating crop circles in British cornfields in 1978, inspired by the Tully "saucer nest" case..
+British pranksters Doug Bower and Dave Chorley reported they started creating crop circles in British cornfields in 1978, inspired by the Tully "saucer nest" case.

-The first film to depict a geometric crop circle, in this case created by super-intelligent ants, is the 1974 science-fiction film Phase IV.
+The first film to depict a geometric crop circle, in this case created by super-intelligent ants, was the 1974 science-fiction film Phase IV.
 The film has been cited as a possible inspiration or influence on the pranksters who started this phenomenon.

-Since the 1960s, there has been a surge of UFOlogists in Wiltshire, and there were rumours of "saucer nests" appearing in the area, but they were never photographed.
-There are other pre-1970s reports of circular formations, especially in Australia and Canada, but they were always simple circles, which could have been caused by whirlwinds.
-In Fortean Times David Wood reported that in 1940 he had already made crop circles near Gloucestershire using ropes.
-In 1997, the Oxford English Dictionary recorded the earliest usage of the term "crop circles" in a 1988 issue of Journal of Meteorology, referring to a BBC film.
-The coining of the term "crop circle" is attributed to Colin Andrews in the late 1970s or early 1980s.

 The majority of reports of crop circles have appeared and spread since the late 1970s as many circles began appearing throughout the English countryside.
+Around this time, researcher Colin Andrews began documenting the phenomenon, and in 1989 he co-authored Circular Evidence with Pat Delgado, a work that compiled reports and photographs of early formations.
 This phenomenon became widely known in the late 1980s, after the media started to report crop circles in Hampshire and Wiltshire.
-After Bower's and Chorley's 1991 statement that they were responsible for many of them, circles started appearing all over the world.
-To date, approximately 10,000 crop circles have been reported internationally, from locations such as the former Soviet Union, the United Kingdom, Japan, the U.S., and Canada.
-Sceptics note a correlation between crop circles, recent media coverage, and the absence of fencing and/or anti-trespassing legislation.
+After Bower and Chorley gave interviews in 1991 about how they had made crop circles, circles started appearing all over the world.
+By 2001, approximately 10,000 crop circles have been reported internationally, from locations such as the former Soviet Union, the United Kingdom, Japan, the U.S., and Canada.
+Researchers have noted a correlation between crop circles, recent media coverage, and the absence of fencing and/or anti-trespassing legislation.

 Although farmers expressed concern at the damage caused to their crops, local response to the appearance of crop circles was often enthusiastic, with locals taking advantage of the increase of tourism and visits from scientists, crop circle researchers, and individuals seeking spiritual experiences.
-The market for crop-circle interest consequently generated bus or helicopter tours of circle sites, walking tours, T-shirts, and book sales.
+The market for crop circle interest consequently generated bus or helicopter tours of circle sites, walking tours, T-shirts, and book sales.